fieldtrip/website/tutorial/preproc/visual_artifact_rejection.md

 {% include markup/skyblue %}
 The summary mode in **[ft_rejectvisual](/reference/ft_rejectvisual)** has been primarily designed to visually screen for artefacts in channels of a consistent type, i.e., only for the axial MEG gradiometers in this example.

-If you have EEG data, the EOG channels have the same physical units and very similar amplitudes and therefore can be visualised simultaneously.
+If you have EEG data, the EOG channels have the same physical units and very similar amplitudes and therefore can be visualized simultaneously.

 If you have data from a 306-channel Neuromag system, you will have both magnetometers and planar gradiometers, which have different physical units and rather different numbers.
 Combining them in a single visualization is likely to result in a biassed selection, either mainly relying on the magnetometers or the gradiometers being used to find artefacts.